iewaij/idinn-streamlit/docs/joss/paper.md

 The function `get_total_cost()`  is used, alongside the state dynamics of the system, to calculate the total cost over a given horizon.
 If an order takes $l$ periods to arrive, the information that describes the state of the system at the beginning of period $t$ is (i) the current inventory level, $s_t$, and (ii) the history of past orders that have not yet arrived, i.e., the vector $(q_{t-1}, q_{t-2}, \dots, q_{t-l})$.
 Thus, the state vector is $(s_t, q_{t-1}, q_{t-2}, \dots, q_{t-l})$.
 This vector is observed again at the beginning of period $t+1$.
 Until then, three events happen (in this order): (i) the order quantity $q_{t-l}$ arrives, (ii) we decide how much to order, $q_t$, and (iii) demand for the current period, $d_t$, is realized.
 Thus, the state in period $t+1$ is $(s_{t}+q_{t-l}-d_t, q_{t}, q_{t-1}, \dots, q_{t-l+1})$.
 This transition is probabilistic and depends on the realization of demand, $d_t$.
 In the function `get_total_cost()`, we sum over all the end-of-period inventory levels $s_t+q_{t-l}-d_t$.
 The interested reader is referred to @bottcher2023control for further details.

 For single-sourcing problems, we initialize the neural network controller using the `SingleSourcingNeuralController` class.
-For illustration, we use a simple neural network with 1 hidden layer and 2 neurons.
+For illustration purposes, we employ a simple neural network with 1 hidden layer and 2 neurons.
 The activation function is `torch.nn.CELU(alpha=1)`.

 ```python
 single_controller = SingleSourcingNeuralController(